AITIHASIK (Gorkhali Sainik)

 - The wooden handle is slightly curved towards the end for easier and better grip

-- Its scabbard is made from special buffalo hide with embossing and patterns overlaid
+- The scabbard is made from special buffalo hide with embossing and patterns overlaid

-- Tip or Kothi is discarded in the scabbard unlike the regular ones.
-This absence gives the feeling of originality and a look of very traditional khukuris
+- Tip or Kothi is discarded in the scabbard, unlike the regular ones.
+This absence gives the feeling of originality and a look of very traditional khukuri.

 - Also designed as a solid jungle utility knife like a machete